Extraction

 What it does

-Extract Text pulls content from matching elements on the current page.
+Extract Text pulls content from matching elements on the current page or from HTML stored in a variable.
 It can read visible text, HTML, or a specific attribute.

 Use it for simple page values such as a title, price, link, count, or repeated text list.
 Use Extract Data when you need structured rows with multiple fields.